The Selvedge Masterlist: Our Ultimate Jeans Guide

 Their banner denim, made from a mixture of Tennessee, Texas, and Arizona cottons, is based on microscopic examination of ‘30s denim.
 It is as close as you can get to pre-50s selvedge without a time machine.

 The 1001 fit is based on the 1947 501.
-If you want to go further back in time, their 1004 (complete with suspender buttons) is based on a pair from 1922.
+If you want something a little more recent, they’ve combined with Denime to make a stellar pair based on Levi’s from the late ’60s.

 Warehouse is sold at these excellent retailers: Clutch Café (UK), Sun House (JP), Corlection (AU), Lost & Found (CA), Hinoya (JP).